Nmuta/tt_local_backup/Notes/steelhead/steelhead-apis.md

-Tested by v-jyates on Steelhead ForzaClient nuget: 2.5.1-prerelease Found issues tracked by: https://dev.azure.com/t10motorsport/Motorsport/_workitems/edit/1222065
+Tested by v-jyates on Steelhead ForzaClient nuget: 2.5.1-prerelease Found issues tracked by: https://dev.azure.com/t10motorsport/Motorsport/_workitems/edit/1222065 We are also missing the ability GET/SET hidden UGC items.

 ```c#
 /// Not working, returning 500 for all requests I've tried.
 Mostly I was looking for any Livery/Photo/Tune so I could test below APIs